 - Community support for the project and the organization.
-The Foundation prefers to be the last dollars in for eligible SUN projects and will consider partial funding if feasible.
+The Foundation prefers to be the last dollars in for eligible SUN projects and may consider partial funding.

 - Financial information requested is complete and helpful to the committee in understanding your organization's financial situation, budget, and need for this grant.
 We are specifically evaluating the financial sustainability of the project or program and financial stability of the organization.

 - Project is not part of the annual workplan or budget or, in the case of structural emergencies, the problem could not have been averted with planned improvements over time.